Excessive external trade deficits

 Claim

 Excessive external trade deficits are a critical threat to national economic stability.
 They drain domestic wealth, increase dependence on foreign creditors, and undermine local industries.
 Ignoring these deficits risks currency devaluation, job losses, and long-term financial vulnerability.
 Policymakers must urgently address this issue to protect economic sovereignty and ensure sustainable growth.
 Allowing persistent trade imbalances is reckless and jeopardizes the nation’s future prosperity.
-This problem demands immediate, decisive action.
+This problem demands immediate and decisive action.

 Counter-claim